New & Used Chevrolet Corvette: In Depth

 GET A FREE PRICE QUOTE

-The Chevrolet Corvette is a high-performance two-seat coupe or convertible whose name is one of the most iconic around in the car world.
-The 2014-generation pays homage to the “Stingray” Corvettes of earlier years, promising enormous performance, a 0-60 time of 4.0 seconds, and even up to 30mpg on the highway.For more on the 2014 Corvette, see our 2014 Chevy Corvette preview for all the latest on the new Stingray and convertible.
+The Chevrolet Corvette is a high-performance two-seat coupe or convertible whose name is one of the most iconic around in the world of automotive history.
+The 2014-generation pays homage to the “Stingray” Corvettes of yore, while promising huge performance, a 0-60 time of 4.0 seconds, and even up to 30mpg on the highway.For more on the 2014 Corvette, see our 2014 Chevy Corvette preview for all the latest on the new Stingray and convertible.
 And check out The Car Connection's full coverage of the 2013 Chevrolet Corvette.

 The Chevy Corvette started its legendary run in 1953 and has seen 57 years of continuous production in Flint, Michigan, St. Louis, Missouri and most recently in Bowling Green, Kentucky.
 Over the years it has constantly evolved to lead performance and value, with occasional lows and numerous highs along the way.
 Though it has little domestic competition, cars as disparate as the Dodge Viper, Porsche Boxster and 911, and the Nissan GT-R and 370Z can be considered rivals in terms of performance and/or price.